 The type of SOC 2 report you need will depend on your specific objectives and requirements.

-A SOC 2 Type 2 report also provides evidence as to how a company actually operated its controls over a certain period of time (usually between six months and a year).
+A SOC 2 Type 2 report also provides evidence of how a company operates its controls over a certain period (usually between six months and a year).

 A SOC 2 Type 1 report is a fast, efficient method to assess the design of your controls.
-However, a SOC 2 Type 2 report can offer greater assurance by more rigorously examining your internal controls for a longer period of time.
+However, a SOC 2 Type 2 report can offer greater assurance by more rigorously examining your internal controls for extended periods.

 Select the Trust Services Criteria/Principles to Include

 So you’ll have to determine which trust services criteria, also referred to as trust services principles, you want to test for.
 Any trust services criteria you include will increase the scope of your audit.
-Therefore, select the trust services criteria that are appropriate and applicable to the services you’re providing.
+Therefore, select the trust services criteria that are appropriate and applicable to your services.

 During a SOC 2 audit, your auditor will review the internal controls your service organization has implemented that are relevant to the following five trust services principles as defined by the AICPA: